lune-climate/lune-docs/docs/src/guides/downloading-completion-certificate.md

 ## Download the certificate

 First, identify the `id` of the completed order for which you would like to download the certificate.

+If you don't have your order id, either find the order in the [dashboard's orders page](https://dashboard.lune.co/orders) or you can [iterate through your all orders](/api-reference/orders.html#get-orders).

 Then, get your [API Key](https://dashboard.lune.co/api-keys).